cosiedzieje-app/api/readme.md

 where the errors array entry is the error that has occured

 ## <a name="addressStructure"></a>Structure of the address field:

--postalCode: string {self-explanatory}
+- postalCode: string {self-explanatory}
--street: string {only street of the address}
+- street: string {only street of the address}
--number: number {number of the house}
+- number: number {number of the house}
--country: string {self-explanatory}
+- country: string {self-explanatory}

 e.g:
 ```